garetht/snake/README.md

 Snake Game
 ===

-A typical Snake game.
+A typical Snake game written in Javascript, with the user interface written in HTML and CSS.

 Eat the red apples to increase your score, and use the arrow keys to move.